leapfrogtechnology/just-handlebars-helpers/README.md

 ```

 #### or
-Returns the boolean OR of two or more parameters passed i.e
+Returns the logical OR of two or more parameters passed i.e
 it is true if any of the parameters is true.

 Parameters: